Sighted on a Somerset Otter Group surveyed stretch of the Somerset River Frome

-Norway Maple, Snowberry, Black Poplar, Blackthorn, Hawthorn, Elder, Alder, Goat Willow, Crack Willow, Weeping Willow, Common Osier, White Poplar, Ash, Field Maple, Larch, Sycamore, Horse Chestnut, Oak, Lime, Aspen, Giant Sequoia, Spindle, Mahonia, Red Chokeberry, Wild Service tree, Flowering Crab Apple (mallus), Silver Variegated Holly (Ilex acquifolium), Daphne (winter flowering), Winter flowering Cherry.
+Norway Maple, Snowberry, Lombardy Poplar, White Poplar, Black Poplar, Blackthorn, Hawthorn, Elder, Wild Cherry, Alder, Goat Willow, Crack Willow, Weeping Willow, Common Osier, Ash, Field Maple, Larch, Sycamore, Horse Chestnut, Oak, Lime, Aspen, Giant Sequoia, Spindle, Mahonia, Red Chokeberry, Wild Service tree, Flowering Crab Apple (mallus), Silver Variegated Holly (Ilex acquifolium), Daphne (winter flowering), Winter flowering Cherry.

-The Environment Agency’s survey of the River Frome’s fish stocks carried out on 10th August 2016 (three months after the Category 1 pollution incident upriver at West Woodlands) showed a lower than expected number of fish in the river running through the Farm, (mostly roach, a few pike, common bream and dace) although they caught 1 eel and 1 lamprey.
+Note : 10th August 2016 : The Environment Agency’s survey of the River Frome’s fish stocks has been carried out (three months after the Category 1 pollution incident upriver at West Woodlands) and showed a lower than expected number of fish in the river running through the Farm, (mostly roach, a few pike, common bream and dace) although they caught 1 eel and 1 lamprey.

 Given the numbers of Herons, Little Egrets, Cormorants and Kingfishers roosting and possibly breeding along this stretch of the river as well as the regular Otter spraint it would appear that there is again (summer 2018) an abundant and varied fish stock, which we hope the next survey due in 2019 will confirm.